nielsboecker/HoloRepository-HoloLens/HoloStorageConnector/README.md

 using HoloRepository;
 ```

-## StorageConnectionServer
+## HoloStorageClient
-`StorageConnectionServer` script provided multiple methods to retrieve data from Storage server.
+`HoloStorageClient` script provided multiple methods to retrieve data from Storage server.
 For now, you could retrieve the meta data of patient and holograms based on ID, and also load 3D object from the server.
 Please note, currently the `LoadHologram` method only load the object from a hard code uri.

 |Method|Description|
 | :--- | :--- |